19hours/sg-statutes/Acts/Income Tax Act.md

 which involves novelty or originality;

-“rights in the approved intellectual property or approved innovation” means the rights relating to any patent, copyright, trade mark, industrial design, layout-design of integrated circuit, or know-how of an approved intellectual property or approved innovation, where a substantial part of the work in producing the approved intellectual property or innovation is undertaken in Singapore.
+“rights in the approved invention or approved innovation” means the rights relating to any patent, copyright, industrial design, trade mark or know-how of an approved invention or approved innovation where a substantial part of the work in developing the invention or innovation is undertaken in Singapore.

-[7/2007 wef 01/04/2006]

 [24/2000]